bullhorn/rest-api-docs/source/includes/entityref/paybill/_accountingperiod.md

 # Pay and Bill - AccountingPeriod

-Defines a financial period—typically marked by start and end dates—within which billing and revenue transactions are grouped, reported, and reconciled.
+Represents a discrete financial period used to group, close, and reconcile billing and payroll transactions in the Bullhorn pay-and-bill workflow.
+Each AccountingPeriod anchors the transactions (BillMaster, PayMaster) that fall within it, enabling period-end close processes and GL export by date range.

+CRUD Access - READ.

+Entitlements - View Accounting Period

 <table>
     <colgroup>